 Have you been accepted to NYU Accra?
 Congratulations!
 Read on to find out how to get your visa for Ghana.
 For information on study away details and living recommendations, contact the Office of Global Programs or go to the NYU Accra page.

 Visa information: Visa required prior to entry.
-You must have Yellow Fever Vaccine to enter the country.
+You must have a Yellow Fever Vaccine to enter the country.
 NYU Health Center provides travel medical services.

 The earliest time to apply for your Ghanaian visa is 3 months (90 days) before the NYU Accra semester start date.
 The average visa processing time is 2-4 weeks.